Skip to Main Content

 This post was originally posted on Mar 29 here.

-How can we streamline the approval process of journal posts?
+How can we streamline the approval process of portfolio posts?

-Approving and monitoring journal posts can be a time-consuming process when students are provided with the opportunity to share their learning.
+Approving and monitoring portfolio posts can be a time-consuming process when students are provided with the opportunity to share their learning.
 By default, teacher approval is on for all classes.
-This means that someone in the team needs to approve ✅ the posts before they display for parents.
+This means that someone on the team needs to approve ✅ the posts before they are displayed to parents.

-1. Student creates a journal post in the student app.
+1. Student creates a portfolio post in the student app.

 2. Student shows the post with an adult.